PQSB/blog-robotica-servicio-25-26/p2/README_P2.md

   While developing the algorithm I found some difficulties:

-  - Trying to calculate the FOV correctly.
+  - Trying to calculate FOV correctly.

   - Undo the rotation applied to the image to obtain the central pixels of the faces correctly.

-  -
+  - Managing different coordinate systems.

-  -
+  - Plan a route that facilitates the search for survivors.

 ## Execution video:

 - **Normal version:**

 - **Accelerated version:**